25 Foil Pack Camping Meal Ideas for Your Spring Adventure Under the Stars

 Are there any foil pack dinners that can double as a cozy oven-baked meal at home?

-Our BBQ Chicken and Pineapple packets transition perfectly from campfire to kitchen!
-At home, we simply place the assembled foil packets on a baking sheet in a 375°F oven for about 25-30 minutes.
+Our BBQ Chicken and Pineapple packets go straight from the campfire to the kitchen.
+At home, we just toss the assembled foil packets onto a baking sheet and slide them into a 375°F oven for about 25-30 minutes.